 Dual diagnosis refers to an individual suffering from a secondary mental or emotional disorder and suffering from alcoholism or drug addiction.
 Success in recovery is dependent on receiving adequate treatment for both the addiction and the co-occurring mental disorder.

 Dual-diagnosis treatment is so important because there is usually a correlation between the two conditions; if one becomes worse, the other is likely to get worse also.
-This would make it very difficult for a dual diagnosis patient to receive treatment for addiction; while the individual might overcome the substance abuse problem, he or she would be returning home and still having to deal with the symptoms of their mental or emotional disorder.
+This would make it very difficult for a dual diagnosis patient to receive treatment for addiction; while the individual might overcome the substance abuse problem, he or she might return home and still deal with the symptoms of their mental or emotional disorder.
 This would make it extremely unlikely they would be able to sustain their newfound sobriety.